Open-Models-Startup/docs-vite/docs/platform/webcontainers/browser-support.md

 ## Embedding

-Projects based on WebContainers can be [embedded](/guides/integration/embedding) as any other StackBlitz project.
+Projects based on WebContainers can be [embedded](/guides/integration/embedding) as any other OpenModels project.
 However, the [restrictions detailed above](#web-platform-requirements) hit harder when embedding a project since we no longer control the headers under which the _embedding_ content is served.

 For that reason, we only support embedding WebContainers-based projects in **Chromium-based browsers**.